modeldriven-hu/astah-plugin-ideas/README.md

 The following repository contains all the ideas that we came up for Astah, a great modeling tool.
 If you would like to implement any of these ideas, feel free to contact me, I am happy to support you.

+## Diagram helper plugin

+Everyone hates pixel pushing, it makes modeling so not fun.
+Let's make it more fun!

+- Straighten line (remove additional point, keep only the start and end point)
+- Input coordinates (display x,y coordinate, width and height, and allow modification of it by entering new values.
+Could keep also aspect ratio.
+Also could keep connection points.
+- Automatic layout (automatically layout the diagram based on certain rules)
+- Fit diagram border: allow to fit the diagram border

 ## Rich text editor [partially done]

 - See: https://github.com/modeldriven-hu/astah-rich-document